learn-co-curriculum/phase-0-git-basics-lab/README.md

 [forking]: https://guides.github.com/activities/forking/

+#### Step 2

-2. Choose to fork to your personal account if prompted.
+Choose to fork to your personal account if prompted.
 Once the forking process is complete, you should be looking at your personal copy of the assignment on GitHub.

+#### Step 3

-3. Click **Code**, choose **SSH**, then click the _clipboard_ icon to copy the information we'll need about this repository.
+Click **Code**, choose **SSH**, then click the _clipboard_ icon to copy the information we'll need about this repository.

+#### Step 4

-4. In your terminal, type `git clone `, and paste the info you copied from GitHub.
+In your terminal, type `git clone `, and paste the info you copied from GitHub.
 The command should look something like this (but with your personal account name):

 ```ssh
 $ git clone git@github.com:<your-github-username>/git-basics-lab-phase-0.git
 ```

+#### Step 5

-5. A folder will be created wherever you run this command.
+A folder will be created wherever you run this command.
 The folder name will be the same as the repository, so in this case, `git-basics-lab-phase-0`.
 Navigate into this folder with `cd git-basics-lab-phase-0`.

 Once inside the folder, you are ready to work on the lab.